-The Mayo Clinic funds will help fund 10,000 square feet of laboratory space dedicated to its research partnership with UW-Eau Claire, a partnership announced in 2017.
+The Mayo Clinic funds will help fund 10,000 square feet of laboratory space dedicated to its research collaboration with UW-Eau Claire, a collaboration announced in 2017.
 The campus funds will be used to prepare the construction site.

 The second phase of funding, totaling $147 million, still must be approved in a state budget before construction can begin.